 Cinco de Mayo.

-The streets were teeming with color, bright decorations and bright clothing, and music poured out from the open doors of the downtown shops.
+The streets were teeming with color.
+Bright decorations and bright clothing were everywhere, and music poured out from the open doors of the downtown shops.
 It melded together with the animated conversation on the streets in a chaotic cacophony of sound that set Bella's body humming in anticipation.

 Cinco de Mayo, Bella had discovered, wasn't as big of a celebration in Mexico as she had been led to believe.
-It had always been a day to pay homage to Mexican culture in Phoenix, and so she had assumed it would be a big deal when she got here.
+It had always been a day to pay homage to Mexican culture in Phoenix, and so she had assumed it would be a major event when she got here.
 It wasn't.
 At least, it wasn't in most places.
-But Tijuana was a city that catered heavily to tourists, and the Americans were out in droves, looking for exactly the same thing that Bella was seeking — an experience.
+But Tijuana was a city that catered heavily to tourists, and the Americans were out in droves, looking for exactly the same thing that Bella was seeking —an experience.

 So the city had thrown open the doors of its bars and clubs to play up the holiday and entice the foreigners, and Bella was enticed.
 And terrified.
 She was alone in a strange city where she didn't speak the language and didn't understand the currency, and she was doing something completely out of her comfort zone.
 A big part of her wanted to steer the car back to the freeway and get herself home, but she simply couldn't bear the thought of passing up this opportunity.